exonum/exonum-doc/src/advanced/consensus/requests.md

 This algorithm determines the node's behavior at different stages of the consensus algorithm if the node needs to request information from other nodes.

+For each sent request, the node stores `RequestState` which includes number of request attempts made and list of nodes that have the required information.
+When the requested info is obtained, node deletes `RequestState` for the corresponding request.

 ### Getting any consensus message from a bigger height

 - Update info about the height of blockchain in the corresponding node.